HealthClub8/COSMO/astra/README.md

 # Usage
     0 * * * * python stream.py

-Later, after my father passed away, my son asked if I could set it up in his room.
+Later, after my father passed away, my son asked if I could set it up in his room to watch cartoons😊.
 Since his room was too small for a TV, I purchased a cheapest [HY 320 mini projector](https://magcubic.com/products/protable-projector-hy320-mini).
 This marked the beginning of a new project.
 ASTRA has become a friend of COSMO, and together they work as a pair.
 ASTRA can project onto a wall two meters wide in my son’s room, showing bedtime stories at 8PM, simulating asteroids falling in the night sky, or simply playing cartoons.

     No more dealing with bulky TVs, tangled HDMI cables, or complicated speakers — everything is small and simple...